 The post 5 UK shares to buy now appeared first on The Motley Fool UK.

-Rupert Hargreaves has no position in any of the shares mentioned.
-The Motley Fool UK owns shares of and has recommended Next.
-The Motley Fool UK has recommended Compass Group and Morrisons.
+Christopher Ruane owns shares in Babcock International Group and Natwest Group.
+The Motley Fool UK has recommended Morrisons.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2021